backdrop-contrib/ip_geoloc/README.txt

 different coordinate storage fields.

 Visit the IPGV&M configuration page to specify an alternative marker set.
-When using Leaflet you can superimpose Font Awesome font characters on top of your markers.
-See below for instructions on how to download the Font Awesome library.
+When using Leaflet you can superimpose scalable font icon on top of yourmarkers, e.g., from fsymbols, Font Awesome or flaticon.
+See below for details.

 The "Views PHP" module is required for the included /visitor-log View.